jmaasch/sanzo/README.md

 ### View palette demos using ```sanzo.demo``` functions.

-To illustrate their potential, each color combination can be demo'd via base R scatter and bar plots.
+Each color combination can be demo'd via base R scatter and bar plots.

 ```R
 # Print demo plots for duos.